 Thanks to mobile phones and social media channels, we can all keep connected pretty much all the time if we choose to.
 Of course, we know there are downsides, but treating your own well-being as priority, should help you drag yourself away from the latest horror stories after a period of time.
-Try to check in to the news just two or three times a day, but only for 10-15 minute bursts.
+Try to check in to the news just two or three times a day, or less, but only for 10-15 minute bursts.

 We don’t need to know everything.
 We can google all sorts of theories and conspiracies until the cows come home (?) but that’s your choice.
 And, where are you going with it?
 If you’re creating a future book or a personal journal of pandemic events, then fine, but don’t get lost in cyber space too often!